-AdventureSmith’s Kelly Gorrell shares her insights in this Camila Galapagos Cruise review.
-Read firsthand details from her 5-day Northern route aboard the 16-guest Camila trimaran with action-packed days on land and in the sea, led by a fantastic crew and naturalist guide.
+AdventureSmith’s Kelly Gorrell shares her insights in this Horizon Galapagos Cruise review.
+Read firsthand details from her time aboard the 16-guest Galapagos Horizon trimaran (known as Camila when Kelly was aboard) with action-packed days on land and in the sea, led by a fantastic crew and naturalist guide.

 My love for wildlife started in my childhood.
 I first wanted to be a veterinarian (too much blood); fine, a zoologist…ok, maybe a marine biologist?
 My bookshelves were filled with wildlife books; I wanted to visit the zoo, the aquarium… I even asked my parents for a horse (didn’t happen).
 I’m older now but I haven’t outgrown animals.
 I’ve chosen to live in the Sierra mountains where bears, bobcats and coyotes are as good as neighbors.
 My phone and cameras are filled with photography of my domestic pets, and I pursued a travel industry career with AdventureSmith to capture even more.

-So you can understand my excitement when I was sent to the Galapagos Islands of all places.
+So you can understand my excitement when I was sent on a Galapagos cruise of all places.
 Raw, unedited wildlife, legendary for its lack of fear.
 The only place where I could come within feet of the most unusual creatures (some found nowhere else on the planet) and witness their every move.

 What wasn’t so obvious was how the vessel that housed me, fed me and carried me from island to island would have a lasting impression on me.